 A Yearning To RideJune 28, 2017 | Desert Flower

 Each Desert Flower resident brings diverse experiences and interests to our senior living community.
 We encourage residents to share their stories to enliven memories and foster relationships within the community.
-Our senior care staff loves hearing about the residents' stories because it is a great way to get to know members of the community outside of their life at Desert Flower.
-Plus it also helps us plan new memorable moments!
-One lovely resident in particular Sue Mennela shares her exciting stories with pronounced passion and enthusiasm which enabled us to create an amazing WOW!
+Our senior care staff loves hearing about the residents' stories, because it is a great way to get to know members of the community outside of their life at Desert Flower.
+Plus, it helps us plan new memorable moments!
+One lovely resident in particular, Sue Mennela, shares her exciting stories with pronounced passion and enthusiasm, which enabled us to create an amazing WOW!
 Moment for her to enjoy!

-Working as a Courier Nurse Sue traveled to San Francisco and Los Angeles several times each month attending to the medical needs of passengers.
-During Sue's travels on the Santa Fe Railway she fell in love.
-Sue married her husband James on July 20 1963.
-Soon after Sue and James moved to Colorado to settle down and start a family.
-In Colorado Sue and James lived on eighty acres of land with their two adopted children.
-One year James surprised Sue with a beautiful horse for her birthday.
+Working as a Courier Nurse, Sue traveled to San Francisco and Los Angeles several times each month, attending to the medical needs of passengers.
+During Sue's travels on the Santa Fe Railway, she fell in love.
+Sue married her husband James on July 20, 1963.
+Soon after, Sue and James moved to Colorado to settle down and start a family.
+In Colorado, Sue and James lived on eighty acres of land with their two adopted children.
+One year, James surprised Sue with a beautiful horse for her birthday.
 It was love at first sight.
 Sue spent the days following teaching herself how to ride.
 She spent many days exploring the ranch on horseback.
 Sue explained that each day living on the ranch was an adventure.
-She said she has the fondest memories of their Colorado ranch and missed the feeling of riding a horse.
+She said she has the fondest memories of their Colorado ranch, and misses the feeling of riding a horse.

 Back to Community Life